Confronting $\gamma$-rays from singlet fermionic cold dark matter with the H.E.S.S. data: Introduction

-Various scalar WIMPs have been widely considered in the literature (see for example \cite{sdm1,sdm2,sdm3}).
+Various scalar WIMPs have been widely considered in the literature (see for example \cite{zee,sdm1,sdm2,sdm3}).
+For a review on the subject of WIMP searches and models see for example \cite{arcadi} and for a very recent review on DM through the Higgs portal see \cite{arcadi2}.
 The situation is the same for fermionic DM (see for instance \cite{kim1,fdm2,fdm3}) and SUSY DM \cite{susy}.
-Singlet fermionic cold dark matter (SFCDM) model is also one of an interesting model which consider a simple extension of the SM to a hidden sector where the fermionic DM can interact with the SM sector through Higgs portal with a typical coupling $g_s$\cite{kim2}.
-Therefore, there are two Higgs bosons in this model that one of them must play the role of the SM Higgs with 125 GeV mass according to 2012 ATLAS and CMS reports \cite{atlas,cms}.
-Fixing the other Higgs mass to 750 GeV, in ref \cite{ettefaghi3} we study SFCDM parameter space confronting with recent direct detection data.
+The singlet fermionic cold dark matter (SFCDM) model is also one of an interesting model which consider a simple extension of the SM to a hidden sector where the fermionic DM can interact with the SM sector through a Higgs portal with a typical coupling $g_s$\cite{kim2}.
+Therefore, there are two Higgs bosons in this model and one of them must play the role of the SM Higgs with 125 GeV mass according to 2012 ATLAS and CMS reports \cite{atlas,cms}.
+Fixing the other Higgs mass to 750 GeV, in ref \cite{ettefaghi3} we study SFCDM parameter space confronting with recent direct detection data for energy values below 1 TeV.
 As an important conclusion, this model was completely excluded by recent XENON100 \cite{XENON100}, PandaX II \cite{pandax} and LUX \cite{LUX2016} data.
-In the other work \cite{ettefaghi1}, for DM masses below 200 GeV we analyze SFCDM annihilation to two photons comparing with 2010 Fermi-LAT \cite{fermi2010} data, the approximate cross section was used there and some couplings were fixed.
+In anther work \cite{ettefaghi1}, for DM masses below 200 GeV, we analyze SFCDM annihilation to two photons compared with 2010 Fermi-LAT \cite{fermi2010} data, the approximate cross section was used there and some couplings assumed to be fixed.
+In this work, for the first time, we extend the energies to 10 TeV and use the precise form of cross section and allow all couplings to be free within their valid range.

-On the other hand, the existence of the other Higgs with the mass below 1 TeV has not yet been confirmed by LHC.
-Here we study two different sorts of model by fixing the mass of second Higgs to 1 and 2.5 TeV.
+On the other hand, the existence of the other Higgs with the mass below 1 TeV has not yet been confirmed by the LHC.
+Here we study two different sorts of model by fixing the mass of the second Higgs to 1 and 2.5 TeV.
 We reconsider this model by calculating the cross section of annihilation of DM particles into monochromatic gamma-ray lines.
-We allow the mass of singlet fermion be in the range 200 MeV-10 TeV.
-The latest experimental data reported by H.E.S.S. is used for constraining the parameter space.
+We allow the mass of the singlet fermion be in the range 200 MeV-10 TeV.
+This mass range is below the unitarity limits which exist in the literature \cite{Griest,smirnov}.
+The latest experimental data reported by H.E.S.S. are used for constraining the parameter space.